 For some, connecting with other people confronting similar circumstances can be helpful.
 Many organizations aim to help people facing cancer, and several groups cater specifically to individuals facing hereditary cancer risk.
 Some organizations also provide financial assistance with BRCA testing and screening expenses.
 Below find organizations that work to meet the needs of people facing hereditary cancer risk and related cancers.

 Basser center genetic testing support: The Basser Center was created to be a unique source of information, support and clinical care for individuals and families who are coping with risk or diagnosis of BRCA mutation-associated cancers, and an international epicenter for research related to the prevention and treatment of these cancers.
 Physicians, scientists and staff in the Basser Center are leaders in the study of these gene mutations and new strategies to cut their impact on both men and women.
 Penn is committed to improving access to genetic counseling for individuals who may carry BRCA mutations, and will use proceeds resulting from patents licensed to Myriad Genetics to invest in providing these services to patients in the greater Philadelphia area who may not have financial resources to cover testing.
-To schedule an appointment, call 215-349-9093.
+To schedule an appointment at the MacDonald Cancer Risk Evaluation Center, call (215) 349-9093.

 Facing our Risk of Cancer Empowered: Basser is pleased to partner with FORCE, Facing Our Risk of Cancer Empowered.
-FORCE provides support, education and awareness to help those facing hereditary breast and ovarian cancer know their health care options and make informed decisions.
+FORCE provides support, education and awareness to help those facing hereditary breast and ovarian cancer.
 Learn more about the Basser Research Center's collaboration with FORCE.
 For more information about FORCE and hereditary breast and ovarian cancer, please visit www.facingourrisk.org.

 Sharsheret is a national not-for-profit organization supporting Jewish women and families facing breast cancer and ovarian cancer at every stage – before, during, and after diagnosis.